daguar/daguar.github.io/_posts/2014-03-17-etl-for-america.md

 But I'm also writing this blog post -- perhaps a bit audaciously -- as a call to arms: all of us doing data work inside government need to start writing more publicly about our processes, hacks, and tools, and collaborating across boundaries.

-From pure policy wonks who know just enough VBA to get stuff done to the Unix geeks piping whose `awk` knowledge strikes fear into the hearts of most sysadmins, we need to communicate more, and more publicly.
+From pure policy wonks who know just enough VBA to get stuff done to the Unix geeks whose `awk` knowledge strikes fear into the hearts of most sysadmins, we need to communicate more, and more publicly.

 I've coded for America.
 It was hard, hard work, but incredibly fulfilling.
 So to my fellow plumbers I say: let's ETL for America.